trygvis/javax-usb-libusb1/README.markdown

 javalibusb1 if you are using a 64-bit JVM.
 Run your Maven with -d64 to run a 64-bit JVM.

+### Running main() Methods From Your IDE

+At least IntelliJ IDEA does not realize that the usbtools module depend on the javalibusb1 because the javalibusb1 is not recognized ha a "Java" module when it has packaging=nar in its POM.

 Notes on Keeping Syncronized with Upstream
 ------------------------------------------